The Oracle of Operations SM

 It was a crisp Fall day when a young Kansas family welcomed a baby girl….
 Too many details?
 Let’s skip right to the highlights.

-The thought leadership of Rebecca A. Morgan, President of Fulcrum ConsultingWorks Inc., is expressed through consulting, writing, and speaking — the Johnny Appleseed of manufacturing operations strategy.
-Fortune Brands, Avery Dennison, VitaMix and Hunter Defense Technologies are just a few of the many companies that have turned to the thinking and expertise of Morgan over the past 26 years.
+The thought leadership of Rebecca A. Morgan, President of Fulcrum ConsultingWorks Inc., is valued by many leaders in manufacturing.
+Fortune Brands, Avery Dennison, VitaMix and Hunter Defense Technologies are just a few of the many that have turned to her thinking and expertise over the past 30+ years.
 Before founding her consulting business in 1990 Morgan served in leadership at Perdue Farms, Cleveland Trust, Stouffer Foods, TRW and Precision CastParts.

 And she worked her way through college, but those jobs are painful to think about!